 African food contributions to Atlantic history; agrarian change in sub-Saharan Africa; human-environmental relations in tropical America and Africa; mangrove ecosystems as food forests

-- in press K.S.
+- K.S.
 Zimmerer and J. Carney.
 How do Demographic Change and Spatial Interaction Interact with Agrobiodiversity? in Karl S. Zimmerer and Stef de Haan (eds.)
 Agrobiodiversity in the 21st Century.
-Strüngmann Forum Reports, vol. 24, J. Lupp, series editor.
-(Cambridge, MA: MIT Press) (2018).
+Strüngmann Forum Reports, vol. 24 (Cambridge, MA: MIT Press, 2018), pp.163-82.

 - J. Carney.
 Between Land and Sea: Mangroves and Mollusks along Brazil’s Mangal Coast, Fronteiras: Journal of Social, Technological and Environmental Science 5, no. 3 (2016):17-38.